Fox's Book of Martyrs

 A.D.

-Hues, and Coomans.
-During their confinement they behaved with great fortitude
+Scoblant, Hues, and Coomans.
+During their confinement they behaved with great

-and cheerfulness, confessing that the hand of God appeared in what had befallen
+fortitude and cheerfulness, confessing that the hand of God appeared in what

-them, and bowing down before the throne of his providence.
-In an epistle to
+had befallen them, and bowing down before the throne of his providence.
+In an

-some worthy Protestants, they expressed themselves in the following words:
+epistle to some worthy Protestants, they expressed themselves in the following

-"Since it is the will of the Almighty that we should suffer for His name,
+words: "Since it is the will of the Almighty that we should suffer for His

-and be persecuted for the sake of His Gospel, we patiently submit, and are
+name, and be persecuted for the sake of His Gospel, we patiently submit, and

-joyful upon the occasion; though the flesh may febel
+are joyful upon the occasion; though the flesh may rebel against the spirit,

-shall bruise the serpent's head.
-We are not comfortless in confinement, for we
+serpent's head.
+We are not comfortless in confinement, for we have faith; we

-in confinement through the promises of God, glory in our bonds, and exult in
+the promises of God, glory in our bonds, and exult in being

 released, but to be blessed with fortitude; we ask not liberty, but the power